Charlie Poole

+Poole is widely regarded as a pioneer of American country and folk music.
+His instrumental style and sound led to the development of bluegrass over the decade following his death, and in the years since, he has continued to have an influence on prominent recording artists, from Bob Dylan and Jerry Garcia to John Mellencamp and Billy Strings.

 Biography

-Poole was born near the mill town of Franklinville, North Carolina, United States.
+Poole was born near the mill town of Franklinville, North Carolina.
 He was the son of John Philip Poole and Elizabeth Johnson.
-In 1918, he moved to the town of Spray, now part of Eden.
-He learned banjo as a youth.
+In 1918, he moved to the town of Spray, North Carolina, now part of Eden.
+As a child, he learned to play the banjo.
 He played baseball, and his three-fingered technique was the result of an accident.
 Whilst betting that he could catch a baseball without a glove, the ball broke his thumb as he closed his hand too soon, resulting in a permanent arch in his right hand.

 Poole bought his first banjo, an Orpheum No. 3 Special, with profits from making moonshine.
-Later, he appeared in the 1929 catalog of the Gibson Company, promoting their banjo.
+He later appeared in the 1929 Gibson Company catalog to promote their banjo.

 He spent much of his adult life working in textile mills.